 The P visa can be issued without seeking a labor attestation or labor certification, as in the case of the H visas.
 Certain P visa classifications do require an advisory opinion from the appropriate labor organization, however.

-P-2 performers must participate through a reciprocal exchange program between a United States and a foreign based organizations which exchange artists and entertainers.
+P-2 exchange performers must participate through a reciprocal exchange program between a United States- and foreign-based organization which both exchange artists and entertainers.
 The performers must serve an integral part in the performance.

 P-3 artists and entertainers must be performing in a program that is culturally unique.